 Admission Office Coronavirus Information

 PLU is a community of care and we are here to support you.
 Below you’ll find answers to some of the questions and concerns you might have, which include the measures we are taking to allow for flexibility on requirements, deadlines, and more.
-We hope this helps alleviate some of the stress and worries as you continue through your college exploration and decision process.
+We hope this helps alleviate some of the stress and worries as you continue through your college exploration and application process.

 Campus & Visits